cristisulighetean/cristisulighetean.github.io/_posts/2023-04-28-terraform_intro.md

 ---
 layout: post
-title: "An Extensive Introduction to Terraform"
+title: "An Extensive Introduction to Terraform with Ansible"
 tags: [terraform, iac]
 ---

-# An Extensive Introduction to Terraform with Ansible
+How to use Terraform and Ansible to deploy an Nginx server on an AWS EC2 instance.

 ## Introduction